ElanMedoff/use-search-param/README.md

 # useSearchParam

-`useSearchParam` provides a read-only interface to safely, reliably and easily interact with URL search params.
+A React hook to safely and easily read from URL search params.

 ---